MiniDiff/MiniDiff/Discrepancies/Alipay/readme.md

-This project is the code show in paper 5-E.
+This project is the code of discrepancies in cross-layer communications of Alipay in Table 3.
-Whether the sjs data will be initialized when the reloading.

 usage:
 Running on Android or iOS Phones.
+discrepancies will be displayed in the interface, AXML or log C23,C27,P10 and P11 need to click the button to change the data C25,C26:
 Tap the button goto the show_page.
 Tap the button on show_page to add the count.
 Then tap the upper right corner to return to the initial page.